sonny-tel/Ion/README.md

 * Northstar auto-downloads are preferred if the name and version match
 * Sonny Auto-downloader will download all mods in the schema, even if they aren't sent to the master-server as a required mod (this can let you have optional client mods if you don't want a fully 100% ion playerbase server).

-To create a schema, create a file called `servermodschema.json` in the root of your profile folder (e.g Titanfall2/R2Northstar folder)
+To create a schema, create a file called `servermodschema.json` in the root of your profile folder (e.g Titanfall2/R2Northstar)

 Here's an example schema that will download Titanframework to your clients